serinth/serverless-python-boilerplate/README.md

     - <private subnet id 2>
 ```

 Ensure the domain is purchased and verified.
-Then create a wildcard certificate in ACM.
+Then create a wildcard certificate in ACM much like the Default deployment method.

 After that is done, run:
 ```bash
 serverless create_domain